henrik392/ml-project-group/reports/ablation_study_analysis.md

 - mixup + mosaic: ✅ Works (proven by ablation)
 - **rotation + mixup + mosaic: ❌ Fails** (TAL shape mismatch in Phase 2)

+**Further Investigation Needed**:
+- Analyze ground truth bounding box orientations across video frames to test orientation consistency hypothesis
+- Test rotation at 30 epochs to see if performance improves with more training
+- Visualize detection quality with/without rotation on small objects
+- Test rotation with larger models (YOLOv11s/m) that may better handle augmentation diversity

-**Recommendation**: Keep rotation disabled for optimal performance, not because of MPS incompatibility.
+**Recommendation**: Keep rotation disabled for optimal performance based on current evidence.
+This is a modeling choice, not a technical MPS incompatibility.

 ### 4. Mixup Augmentation: Neutral (mixup_0.1: +0.1%)